best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 Some structures have been found to be generally quite effective through trial and error.
 Others are more specific, and - as with all guidelines - should not be taken as mandatory.

-## Scripts
+## Use and run scripts

-As you begin developing your project it's a good idea to save your working code in a script file.
+As you begin developing your project, it's a good idea to save your working code in a script file.
 In R these are saved as `.R` files, and in Python as `.py`.
 Scripts can be used within an Integrated Development Environment (IDE) like [Visual Studio Code](https://code.visualstudio.com/), [RStudio](https://rstudio.com/), or [PyCharm](https://www.jetbrains.com/pycharm/).
 Inside an IDE you can usually run through your script line-by-line, or run the whole file at once.